2JJ1/Pow-Forum/README.md

 - This runs on Node.js.
 Pow Forum is constantly updating, so be sure to install the latest version for a seamless experience.
 Node.js LTS : https://nodejs.org/en/download

 - The only database we support is MongoDB.
-We prefer Mongo because of it's seemingly automatic database configuration. https://www.mongodb.com/try/download/community
+We prefer Mongo because of its mostly automatic database configuration. https://www.mongodb.com/try/download/community

 You must have the following to continue with setup